-We break our backs trying to accommodate all kinds of beliefs and persuasions, in the name of love and acceptance.
+We are breaking our backs trying to accommodate all beliefs and persuasions, in the name of love and acceptance.

-And we even refuse to hold ourselves and others to any standards.
+And we refuse to hold ourselves and others to any standards.

-Because, we apparently “God loves and forgives us anyway” and “Jesus did all the work” and our part is to enjoy salvation, not bother with “old -school traditions” of discipline and work.
+Because apparently “God loves and forgives us anyway” and “Jesus did all the work” and our part?
+It’s to enjoy salvation, not bother with “old -school traditions” of discipline and work.

-Is our life before-Christ life and life after-Christ supposed to look the same?
+Is our life before-Christ life and our life after-Christ supposed to look the same?

 Isn’t there supposed to be a difference between the old us and the new us?

 Because here’s the thing about forgiveness and mercy, this very thing we like to shout about;

 God extends it to us, not so that we give a mental nod and go on our merry way doing whatever we please, business as usual.

 He extends mercy and grace so we can change from our former ways and become His followers and disciples.

 And God is not silent about His expectations.